nabilahmadofficial/qrcode-barcode-generator/README.md

 - JsBarcode Library
 - QRCode.js Library

-<h5>Getting Started </h5>

-To get started with this project, follow these steps:

-1. **Clone the Repository**: git clone https://github.com/your-username/qr-code-and-barcode-generator.git
-2. **Navigate to the Project Folder**: cd qrcode-barcode-generator
-3. **Open the HTML File**: Use your preferred code editor (e.g., Visual Studio Code, Sublime Text) to open the `index.html` file in the project folder.

 <h5>Usage</h5>

 1. **Run the Application**: Open the `index.html` file in your web browser.
 You can simply double-click the file or use a local development server.